Sharks in the Whitsundays

 They affect fish populations and coral growth

 - If there was no population control of larger species of fish we would see a decline in herbivores - the fish that control algae growth on coral reefs.
-If this population declines, we could see a increase in the amount of algae on the reefs, which could in turn cause a mass decline in coral growth as they compete for space.
+If this population declines, we could see an increase in the number of algae on the reefs, which could, in turn, cause a mass decline in coral growth as they compete for space.
 By giving smaller herbivores a chance to live, sharks are indirectly allowing the coral to grow and the reef to continue to expand and survive.
 The Great Barrier Reef Marine Park is a large circle of life where sharks play a vital role.

 They are extremely important to the survival of the Great Barrier Reef

-- Overall, a decline in shark populations will result in loss for coral reefs and seagrass beds.
-Their vital role is overlooked when it comes to the importance of the health of the Great Barrier Reef Marine Park as fear and misunderstanding often takes precedence over love and compassion for these sometimes scary animals.
-Within the park you can find many species of sharks, from smaller, non-threatening species such as the whitetip or blacktip reef shark to larger species such as lemon sharks.
-There are also wobbegongs, tiger sharks, hammerhead sharks, grey whaler reef sharks, leopard sharks, bronze whalers, bull sharks and even the occasion whale shark.
+- Overall, a decline in shark populations will result in a loss of coral reefs and seagrass beds.
+Their vital role is overlooked when it comes to the importance of the health of the Great Barrier Reef Marine Park as fear and misunderstanding often take precedence over love and compassion for these extremely misunderstood creatures.
+Within the park, you can find many species of sharks from smaller, non-threatening species such as the whitetip or blacktip reef shark to larger species such as lemon sharks.
+There are also wobbegongs, tiger sharks, hammerhead sharks, grey whaler reef sharks, leopard sharks, bronze whalers, bull sharks and even the occasional whale shark.